Pathogen-Directed Antimicrobial Guide

 2. Bactericidal Requirement: Conditions such as endocarditis, meningitis, and profound neutropenia mandate bactericidal agents over bacteriostatic alternatives.

-3. Collateral Disruption Risk: Evaluate the risk of devastating the anaerobic gastrointestinal flora (e.g., Ceftriaxone or Clindamycin carry a severe associated risk for Clostridioides difficile colitis).
+3. Collateral Disruption Risk: Evaluate the risk of disrupting the anaerobic gastrointestinal flora (e.g., Ceftriaxone or Clindamycin carry a severe associated risk for Clostridioides difficile colitis).

-4. Host Toxicity Profile: Prioritize beta-lactams over aminoglycosides in patients presenting with borderline renal function or established acute kidney injury.
+4. Host Toxicity Profile: Prioritise beta-lactams over aminoglycosides in patients presenting with borderline renal function or established acute kidney injury.

 Indian AMR Surveillance Context